 Driving under influence (DUI) or driving while intoxicated (DWI) is a serious crime, and yet it happens all too often.
 Every day, people lose their lives because of this.
+In addition, you have to consider hiring a DUI attorney given the facts of how serious it can be.
 These four facts will make you think twice the next time you drink and drive.

 What is DUI?
 The Legal Aspect

 DUI stands for driving under influence, which means you are intoxicated while behind the wheel.
 As a DUI lawyer in California explained, the exact rules vary by state and country.
 Some consider it “drunk” if your blood alcohol concentration (BAC) level is 0.08 percent or more.
 Others set the bar at 0.05 percent, and still others for those under 21, any amount of alcohol counts.
 For commercial drivers, the threshold may be even lower (0.04 percent or greater).

 In 1938, a University of Denver football player named Bud Sterner got a ride home from a teammate who had been drinking.
 The teammate lost control and crashed into a tree, killing Sterner’s father and two other people.

 The public was outraged and demanded that something be done, especially after it came out that the teammate had been drinking at one of Colorado’s new liquor-by-the-drink bars, instead of a traditional saloon.
 In 1939, Colorado became the first state to make drunken driving illegal.